What outdoor heating system is right for you?

 - They can be used as an incinerator.

-- Some models can be used like a traditional charcoal BBQ if you put a cooking grill over the flame.
+- Some models can be used as a traditional charcoal BBQ if you put a cooking grill over the flame.

 - You can gather around them to toast marshmallows over the open fire.

 Chimeneas are a traditional form of outdoor heater that originated in Mexico and are usually made from clay, cast iron or steel.
-Most chimeneas follow the traditional design of a round lower body topped by a vertical smoke stack, and although more modern styles are available they all work in the same way: load wood into the open front, then light to create a fire.
+Most chimeneas follow the traditional design of a round lower body topped by a vertical smokestack, and although modern styles are available they all work in the same way.
+Load wood into the open front, then light to create a fire.
 Some models are even available with cooking grills that allow them to be used as BBQs.

 Chimeneas are available in 2 distinct styles:

 - Clay chimeneas come in a variety of traditional designs and bright colours and make stunning centrepieces, especially when surrounded by garden furniture.

 - Metal chimeneas can be more expensive than clay models but they tend to last longer as they’re more robust.